 In general, the intellectual property rights in Luxembourg are governed by the following statutory laws:

-- Trademarks – Benelux Convention on Intellectual Property of February 25, 2005 as approved by the Law of May 16, 2006
+- Trademarks – Benelux Convention on Intellectual Property of 25 February 2005 as approved by the Law of 16 May 2006.
+The Benelux Convention was amended by the Protocol of 11 December 2017 (into force 1 March 2019), approved by the law of 20 July 2018.

-- Industrial Designs – Benelux Convention on Intellectual Property of February 25, 2005 as approved by the Law of May 16, 2006
+- Industrial Designs – Benelux Convention on Intellectual Property of 25 February 2005 as approved by the Law of 16 May 2006.
+The Benelux Convention was amended by the Protocol of 11 December 2017 (into force 1 March 2019), approved by the law of 20 July 2018.

 - Professor's Privilege/Ownership of publicly funded research – Special laws on the public funding of research results